 The hearty sweet potato encases everything and provides a nice complementary flavor.
 If it’s easier for your needs, you can also cube and roast the sweet potato and make the whole thing into a goddess quinoa salad.
 No judgment here.

-Of course, after all of these frigid runs, I’ve got to replenish my body with good nutrients from vegetables (and an undisclosed amount of coffee).
 I try my darnedest to buy seasonal and local produce, but in winter I turn to citrus and fresh herbs from the supermarket to spruce up my root veggies and tubers.
-So do I lose credibility as a denizen of the farmers’ market movement?
-Totally.
-I’m not about to make a cucumber salad right now or anything, but I am at peace with a produce splurge here and there.
+I’m not about to make a vegan cucumber salad right now or anything, but I am at peace with a produce splurge here and there.

-So, these green goddess quinoa-stuffed sweet potatoes are my winter-meets-spring meal.
-Warm, nourishing, wintery sweet potatoes, fluffy quinoa, and a bright garlic herb dressing, with the crunch of walnuts and the bittery freshness of watercress.
 I don’t think it’s my job to tell you how to bake sweet potatoes or how to cook quinoa, so check out those links if you need a refresher (I seem to need one every single time I make quinoa).
-The green goddess dressing is the most important part (and it’s good on regular ole’ salads too, of course), and I’ve got you covered below.
+The vegan green goddess dressing is the most important part (along with the crunch from the walnuts and sprouts) and I’ve got you covered there.
+Enjoy!